SPOClab-ca/dn3/docs/source/guides/configuration.rst

   If the reasoning for the above is not clear, not to worry.
 Just know you can't assume that annotated event 1 is label
   1. Instead use :meth:`EpochTorchRecording.get_mapping` to resolve labels to the original annotations or event codes.

+targets *(int)*
+  The number of targets to classify if there are events.
+This is inferred otherwise.

 picks *(list)*
   This option can take two forms: